mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

 or [HCPCS codes to
 procedures](https://www.cms.gov/Medicare/Coding/HCPCSReleaseCodeSets/index.html)
 at the Centers for Medicare and Medicaid Services website if you're interested.
-I've found that CPT codes are harder to obtain, though [feel free to email me and let me know if they're easily available](mustafa.ascha@gmail.com).
+I've found that CPT codes are harder to obtain, though feel free to email me and let me know if they're easily
+available: <mustafa.ascha@gmail.com>.

 Cleaning the data so it fits
 ----------------------------